apify/actor-whitepaper/pages/KEY_VALUE_STORE_SCHEMA.md

   ... it's getting quite complicated.
 - What if there's a conflict between record groups?
   Shall we consider the first one matching as if the file is valid for schema?

+... just add a note that these conflicting situations are unspecified behavior